-4. Precise plant nutrient Deficiencies are not known for most every aquatic plant.
+4. Precise plant nutrient deficiencies are not known for most every aquatic plant.
 This requires a high level of testing and things like fish food, sediments and other potential confounding factors come into play.

 5. If you have lower growth, lower light, then you can make safe assumptions like using less nutrients, again, refer to #1.

+6. Algae are not nutrient limited in aquariums with fish and plants.
 Argue this all you want, but you need to research and see what types of nutrient levels will limit algae.
 They are extremely low and any fish waste and plant decay, leaching etc is more than enough to supply algae with all they need.

 7. 90-95% of all algae related issues are due to improper use of CO2.

+8. 90-95% of all algae problems are related to improper use of CO2.
 There is a good reason to repeat this because folks will forget and blame the nutrient dosing method (and this issue is not limited to just EI, every other dosing routine has the same issues).

 No other nutrient can change this rapidly, nor is critical to every other nutrient.
 Algae take advantage of this variation to germinate and establish.